tee-oh/SalesforceVisualRecordHierarchy/README.md

 </ul>

 <p>
-  Perform the following post-manual modifications in the destination environment in the following order (listed in order to account for dependencies):
+  Perform the following post-deployment manual modifications in the destination environment in the following order (listed in order to account for dependencies):
 </p>

 <ul>